-Our monitoring and review will include looking at how our policies and procedures are working in practice to reduce the risks posed to the Trust.
+Our monitoring and review will include looking at how our policies and procedures are working in practice to reduce the risks posed to the School.

-Appendix 1 - Subject Access Requests
+Appendix 1 - Staff Guide to Subject Access Requests

-Under Data Protection Law, Data Subjects have a general right to find out whether the Trust hold or process personal data about them, to access that data, and to be given supplementary information.
-This is known as the right of access, or the right to make a data subject access request (SAR).
-The purpose of the right is to enable the individual to be aware of, and verify, the lawfulness of the processing of personal data that the Trust are undertaking.
+Under Data Protection Law, data subjects have a general right to find out whether the Trust hold or process personal data about them, to access that data, and to be given supplementary information.
+This is known as the right of access or the right to make a data subject access request (SAR).
+The purpose of the right is to enable the individual to be aware of and verify the lawfulness of the processing of personal data that the Trust are undertaking.

-This appendix provides guidance for staff members on how data subject access requests should be handled, and for all individuals on how to make a SAR.
+This appendix provides guidance for staff members on how data subject access requests should be handled and for all individuals on how to make a SAR.

-Failure to comply with the right of access under UK GDPR puts both staff and the Trust at potentially significant risk, and so the Trust takes compliance with this policy very seriously.
+Failure to comply with the right of access under UK GDPR puts both staff and the Trust at potentially significant risk and so the Trust takes compliance with this policy very seriously.

-A Data Subject has the right to be informed by the Trust of the following: -
+A data subject has the right to be informed by the Trust of the following: -

-- a.
-Confirmation that their data is being processed; - b.
-Access to their personal data; - c.
-A description of the information that is being processed; - d.
-The purpose for which the information is being processed; - e.
-The recipients/class of recipients to whom that information is or may be disclosed; - f.
-Details of the Trust's sources of information obtained; - g.
-In relation to any Personal Data processed for the purposes of evaluating matters in relation to the Data Subject that has constituted or is likely to constitute the sole basis for any decision significantly affecting him or her, to be informed of the logic of the Data Controller's decision making.
-Such data may include, but is not limited to, performance at work, creditworthiness, reliability and conduct; and - h.
-Other supplementary information.
+- (a) Confirmation that their data is being processed; - (b) Access to their personal data; - (c) A description of the information that is being processed; - (d) The purpose for which the information is being processed; - (e) The recipients/class of recipients to whom that information is or may be disclosed; - (f) Details of the Trust's sources of information obtained; - (g) In relation to any personal data processed for the purposes of evaluating matters in relation to the data subject that has constituted or is likely to constitute the sole basis for any decision significantly affecting him or her, to be informed of the logic of the Data Controller's decision making.
+Such data may include, but is not limited to, performance at work, creditworthiness, reliability and conduct; and - (h) Other supplementary information.